Find out why predictive maintenance data analytics is so important in building a machine learning-powered solution for EV charging stations.

 Predictive maintenance data analysis is a critical task that needs to be solved before building a powerful ML-based solution.
 There are some common issues for organizations, which we talked about in the article, but ultimately knowing and understanding the data makes a business more resistant.
 EV charging company got data analysis and consultations from Intelliarts at the right moment to improve their data collection strategy.

 Outcomes of the project so far:

 Now our partners have information that the raw data should be collected for at least one year or more in a proper format.
 They know exactly what type of information is needed for the desired solution and are going to increase the variety of sensors in their stations.

 The data labeling should be automated with manual input minimized, while the labels themselves should have only one meaning, and more label categories should be added.

-At the moment our partners are collecting more data for the project, and we are remaining business partners and continue to work on the project.
-The data analysis showed some aspects that could be improved to build an ML-powered Predictive Maintenance and Anomaly Detection solution faster and eventually gain a strategic advantage on a competitive EV Chargers market.
+At the moment our partner continues to collect data for the project, which is currently ongoing.
+The data analysis showed some aspects that could be improved to build an ML-powered predictive maintenance and anomaly detection solution faster and eventually gain a strategic advantage on a competitive EV chargers market.

 1. What is the role of big data analytics in predictive maintenance?